N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Freyd categories and coherent functors

-Let us recall the definition of generating family: \begin{definition} Let $\cC$ be a pre-additive category.
-A family of objects $\cG$ is called a \emph{generating family} if for any non zero morphism $f:C\to D$ in $\cC$ there exists a morphism $h:G\to C$ with $G$ in $\cG$ such that $f\circ h\not= 0$.
-A co-generating family of $\cC$ is a generator family of $\cC^\circ$. \end{definition}
+\begin{definition} Let $\cC$ be a pre-additive category.
+A family of objects $\cG$ is called a \emph{generating family} if, for any non zero morphism $f:C\to D$ in $\cC$, there exists a morphism $h:G\to C$ with $G$ in $\cG$, such that $f\circ h\not= 0$.
+A co-generating family of $\cC$ is a generating family of $\cC^\circ$. \end{definition}

-\begin{remark} Let $\cP$ be a projectively complete category.
-Objects in $\cP$ form a generating (respectively co-generating) family of projective (respectively injective) objects for $\cA(\cP)$ (respectively $\cB(\cP)$). \end{remark}
+\begin{remark} Let $\cP$ be projectively complete, hence it is a generating (resp. co-generating) family of projective (resp. injective) objects for $\rfp\cP$ (resp. $(\cP\lfp)^{\circ}$). \end{remark}

-\numero In \cite{Be} Beligiannis, following Freyd, proved that the pair $(\rfp\cP,P_{\cP})$ is ``universal" between the projectively closed categories with cokernels ``containing an image" of $\cP$: ( given any other projectively closed category $\cD$ with cokernels and an additive functor $F:\cP\to \cD$ there exists unique a functor $F^c:\rfp\cP\to \cD$ cokernel preserving such that $F^{c}\circ P_{\cP}=F$.
-See Beligiannis work for a translation of this universality property in terms of an adjunction (our $F^c$ is $F^!$).
-In \cite[Lemma 3.3]{Be} the author proved that the functor $P_{\cP}$ always preserves kernels and moreover it admits a left adjoint $\Phi_{\cP}$ if and only if $\cP$ has cokernels. \end{numero}
+\numero In \cite{Be} Beligiannis, following Freyd, proved that the pair $(\rfp\cP,P_{\cP})$ is ``universal" between the projectively complete categories with cokernels ``containing an image" of $\cP$: ( given any other projectively closed category $\cD$ with cokernels and an additive functor $F:\cP\to \cD$ there exists unique a functor $F^c:\rfp\cP\to \cD$ cokernel preserving such that $F^{c}\circ P_{\cP}=F$).
+In \cite[Lem.~3.3]{Be} the author proved that $P_{\cP}$ preserves kernels and admits a left adjoint $\Phi_{\cP}$ if and only if $\cP$ has cokernels. \end{numero}

-\begin{definition} (Freyd \cite[page 103]{Fr}, Beligiannis \cite[\S 4]{Be}).
-A projectively complete category $\cP$ is called \emph{right coherent} (respectively \emph{left coherent}) if for any $X\in\cP$ the functor $\cP_X$ (respectively ${}_X\cP$) is coherent. $\cP$ is called \emph{coherent} \footnote{We remark that the notion of coherent additive category has nothing to do with the one proposed by Peter Johnstone for a general category.} if it is both left and right coherent.
-A pre-additive category $\cC$ is called (respectively right, respectively left) coherent if and only if the category $\proj(\cC)$ is (respectively right, respectively left) coherent. \end{definition}
+\begin{definition} (\cite[p.
+103]{Fr}, \cite[\S 4]{Be}).
+A projectively complete category $\cP$ is called \emph{right (resp. left) coherent} if for any $X\in\cP$ the functor $\cP_X$ (resp. ${}_X\cP$) is coherent. $\cP$ is called \emph{coherent} \footnote{We remark that the notion of coherent additive category has nothing to do with the one proposed by Peter Johnstone for a general category.} if it is both left and right coherent.
+A pre-additive category $\cC$ is called (resp. right, resp. left) coherent if and only if the category $\proj(\cC)$ is (resp. right, resp. left) coherent. \end{definition}